Interstitial Cystitis? Your Bladder Pain May Be Coming From Your Low Back

 I had burning in my bladder and was 100% convinced that I had some sort of urinary tract infection or prostate issue.
 I went to the urologist who performed his exam and tests and announced I had “interstitial cystitis”, which for a urologist is like saying, “I don’t have a clue what’s causing your bladder pain”.
 It was a few weeks later when my low back sciatica fired up and one of my partners gave me an epidural injection using the growth factors from my own blood platelets that I noticed my bladder pain suddenly dissipated.
 Researching the anatomy, it became obvious to me why this worked.
 Since then, I’ve since seen countless patients with bladder burning who get million dollar workups and end up getting dubious alternative medicine treatments despite it being clear that their low back is the culprit.
 These poor patients represent the elephant that each specialist evaluates and interprets in his own way, but like our blindfolded men, each misses the mark by a wide margin.

 How can the Low Back and the Bladder be Connected?

-The diagram above shows the sacral nerves coursing by the L5-S1 disc in the low back.
+The diagram to the left shows the sacral nerves coursing by the L5-S1 disc in the low back.
 These then head toward the bladder and act as a conduit for bladder sensation.
 Without any pressure on the nerves, they function normally to allow the sensation from the bladder to reach the brain through these spinal nerves.